|

 certification, each individual must complete a comprehensive, 30+ hour training

-program, pass a DATCP certification exam, and pay a fee.
-For details, please
+program within a year of appointment, pass a DATCP certification exam, and pay

-Humane Officer Training & Certification section of the
+Chapter ATCP 15 Humane Officer Training & Certification

 |